-The start is in the water adjacent to the public dock.
-The swim is counterclockwise with left shoulder turns at the corners marked by yellow cylindrical buoys.
+The start is in the water at Buoy #4.
+The swim is clockwise with right shoulder turns at the corners marked by yellow cylindrical buoys.
+The one-mile course requires 2 trips past all buoys and the 2-mile course requires 4 trips past all buoys, then a swim and exit to the finish line.
+The 500-yard swim will start at buoy #4, swim around buoy #1 return to buoy #4 and swim to the finish line.
 The finish line is on the beach.
 Water temperature is expected to be in the mid to upper sixties.